PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 11.1 For paragraph 8.2 substitute-

-“8.2 Where the pilot scheme referred to in Practice Direction 36ZD applies, the application must be created and submitted on the online system referred to in Practice Direction 36ZD.
-For the purposes of that pilot scheme, references in this Practice Direction to forms “C100”, “C7”, “C8” or “C1A” are to be read as including the versions of those forms generated by the online system.”
+(b) an application for a section 8 order must be created and submitted on the online system referred to in Practice Direction 36ZD and, for the purposes of that pilot scheme, references in this Practice Direction to forms “C100”, “C7”, “C8” or “C1A” are to be read as including the versions of those forms generated by the online system.”

 11.2 Omitted